Medically reviewed by Drugs.com. Last updated on Sep 22, 2020.

 - Eat healthy foods.
 Choose foods low in fat and calories and high in fiber.
 Focus on fruits, vegetables and whole grains.
 Eat a variety of foods to help you achieve your goals without compromising taste or nutrition.

 - Be more active.
-Aim for at least 150 minutes of moderate or 75 minutes of aerobic activity most days of the week.
+Aim for at least 150 minutes of moderate or 75 minutes of vigorous aerobic activity a week.